L'Oiselle: Inspiration

-From the end of the nineteenth century, a new fashion spread in Parisian cabarets : shows of flying women.
+From the end of the nineteenth century, a new fashion spread in Parisian cabarets: shows of flying women.
 Establishments like the Alcazar, the Folies Bergère, the Amphitheatre, proposed performances of dancers who, by means of cables or optical effects, rose a few meters in the air.
 In 1902, the film director Georges Meliès directed La Femme volante, a film in which the heroine alternates between dancing choreographies and flying scenes.

 Publications

-The adventures of the Oiselle written by the novelist Renée Gouraud d'Ablancourt, alias René d'Anjou, appeared for the first time in serial form in La Mode du Petit Journal from July 18, 1909 under the title L'Oiselle ou Royale énigme.
+The adventures of the Oiselle written by the novelist Renée Gouraud d'Ablancourt, alias René d'Anjou, appeared for the first time in serial form in La Mode du Petit Journal from July 18, 1909, under the title L'Oiselle ou Royale énigme.
 The story was again published in serial form under the title Véga la magicienne in L'Indépendant du Cher starting August 17, 1911.
 Finally, the novel was published in hardback the following year by J. Siraudeau with some variants.

-The adventures of the Oiselle, which tell the story of a young woman of eighteen capable of flying, of chasing thieves, and also of rescuing a man, attracted to René d'Anjou a certain number of critics, in particular of the Catholic press which criticized a loss of traditional.
+The adventures of the Oiselle, which tell the story of a young woman of eighteen capable of flying, of chasing thieves, and also of rescuing a man, attracted to René d'Anjou a certain number of critics, in particular of the Catholic press which criticized a disruption of traditional gender roles.

 Finally, after a century of oblivion, the character of l'Oiselle came out of oblivion again in 2022.
-The novel was published by Banquises et comètes, and a comic book re-creation, LADY-BIRD, was developed by writers Fabrice Sapolsky and Dawn J. Starr, and the artist Daniele Sapuppo.
+The novel was published by Banquises et comètes, and a comic book re-creation, Lady-bird, was developed by writers Fabrice Sapolsky and Dawn J. Starr, and the artist Daniele Sapuppo.